baileyzane334/Applied-Data-Science-Capstone/README.md

 # Workaround

-Due to "Make this Notebook Trusted to load map: File -> Trust Notebook" error I decided to create this folder with prints from my notebook, otherwise it would take ever more time to solve the exhibition problem.
+Due to "Make this Notebook Trusted to load map: File -> Trust Notebook" error I have decided to create this folder with prints from my notebook, otherwise it would have taken even more time to solve the exhibition problem.

 ![01](01.png)